Buying Photographic Equipment

 by William Lulow

-I commented, a while ago, on a Linked In discussion about buying equipment.
+Just commented on a Linked In discussion about buying equipment.
 It reminded me that today’s digital equipment has gotten incredibly expensive for high-end professional gear and has made me think twice about buying a piece of equipment that I will only use once or twice.
 I have a motto when it comes to camera gear: “Don’t buy it unless the job will pay for it and you can use it at least ten times more!”
 These days, there are quite a few rental houses that will lease equipment that you need for a specific assignment.
 In the past, Canon used to have a professional loan program.
 Back when I was covering golf tournaments for the LPGA, I “borrowed” a Canon 600mm telephoto lens.
 I used it for several events and that was it.
 I never had a use for it again.
-Now, I have Canon cameras and only four lenses: my workhorse 20mm f/2.8, the 24mm f/1.4 (which I use on the 7D), the 60mm f/2.8 macro (for products and close ups), and an 85mm f/1.8 for portraits.
+Now, I have Canon 60D cameras and only three lenses: the workhorse 20mm f/2.8, the 60mm f/2.8 macro (for products and close ups), and an 85mm f/1.8 for portraits.
 I’m thinking about adding the 135mm f/2 as well.
 I have decided to go with all prime lenses after a couple of years of using a zoom (17-55mm f/2.8).
-I have found that the primes are just a bit sharper and easier to use because they are much lighter weight.
+I have found that the primes are just a bit sharper and easier to use.
 Sometimes, if I have a wedding to shoot or some event where I need to get close up images from a distance, I will rent the 70-200mm f/2.8 Canon zoom lens.
 But I have found that even that lens, as good as it is, is sometimes difficult to hand-hold.
-I’m still trying to stick to the old adage of buying the fastest lens I can afford.

 I will say that I always preferred the square, medium format over the 35mm format.
 There is something about seeing the image on a ground glass that is easier to look at than through the viewfinder of a 35mm-style camera.
 But, with good quality LCD’s, these days it’s almost a moot point.
 (Incidentally, there was actually a physical difference between the emulsions for 2 ¼ films and those for 35mm that I think, made the medium format better).